topaklihuseyin/CMSSW/README.md

 ## Configure

 ### Set up your Environment
 If you have an account on *lxplus* or *cmslpc* clusters, you can login one of these clusters using *ssh* command.
-To connect *lxplus* machines at CERN type;
  - ssh -Y [yourusername]@lxplus.cern.ch
  *make a your working directory*
  ```javascript